Ammar03s/Full-Stack-ASL-Gesture-Recognition-Application/RPS/README.md

-# Rock Paper Scissors Game Component
+# Rock Paper Scissors AI Game Component

 This directory will contain the implementation of the Rock Paper Scissors game using hand gesture recognition.